 Most participants acknowledged that spiritual friendship was the heart of shepherd leadership.
 For example, three participants shared the same motto, 'a man can have no greater love than to lay down his life for his friends.'
-This type of spiritual friendship was fundamental to Benedictine leadership, 'a Benedictine leader is above all a friend, as Christ said, "you are my friends".'
-Sacrificial love is the heart of such spiritual friendship, as one of these participants noted, 'a Benedictine leader, because it is pure, loving and friendly and pushes to the extreme of love.
-He should waste his time for others.'
-In the context of pastoral care, 'laying down one's life' was understood as the daily sacrifices that a chaplain makes to connect and be among those for whom one cares.
-The purpose of such sacrifices being to, 'guide the students and staff onto the Gospel path of life and invite them to share in the school's life of prayer.'
-Chaplains give their time to create opportunities to lead people to Christ and as shepherds they must do so leading, 'by example from the front.'
+This type of spiritual friendship was fundamental to Benedictine leadership, 'a Benedictine leader is above all a friend, as Christ said, "you are my friends".'273 Sacrificial love is the heart of such spiritual friendship, as one of these participants noted, 'a Benedictine person, lay or a monk, will always have that zeal of being that kind of Benedictine leader, because it is pure, loving and friendly and pushes to the extreme of love.
+He should waste his time for others.'274 In the context of pastoral care, 'laying down one's life' was understood as the daily sacrifices that a chaplain makes to connect and be among those for whom one cares.275 The purpose of such sacrifices being to, 'guide the students and staff onto the Gospel path of life and invite them to share in the school's life of prayer.'276 Chaplains give their time to create opportunities to lead people to Christ and as shepherds they must do so leading, 'by example from the front.'277